Red Sox vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox will look to do damage against Kodai Senga when he takes the mound for the New York Mets on Friday at 7:10 PM ET, in the first game of a three-game series at Fenway Park.
+Justin Turner and the Boston Red Sox will play Pete Alonso and the New York Mets on Sunday at Fenway Park, at 7:10 PM ET.

-The favored Red Sox have -120 moneyline odds to win against the underdog Mets, who are listed at +100.
-The total for the matchup has been set at 9.5 runs.
+The Mets are +120 moneyline underdogs for this matchup against the favorite Red Sox (-145).
+The contest's total has been set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.